omics-lab/VirusTaxo/README.md

    --seq ./input.fasta
 ```

 - Sample Output.
-Higher entropy (>0.5) is considered as undetected and lower entropy (≤0.5) provides the higher level of certainty at the genus level prediction.
+Higher entropy (>0.5) is considered as `Unclassified` and lower entropy (≤0.5) provides the higher level of certainty at the genus level prediction.

 ```
 Id              Length  Genus           Entropy